ilapros/dill.github.com/talks/akbears/talk.md

     - distance
     - indicator for distance greater than the mode (required to make the distribution gamma-like)
     - log of search distance
-    - pilot search type.
+    - pilot search type
   * Mode at about 129 metres

-Search distance: distance from the transect to the farthest location searched.
+Search distance: distance from line to the furthest location.

-Pilot search type: divides the pilots into 2 groups, with one group searching farther out.
+Pilot search type: 2 groups, with one group searching further out.